Murder: To Kill or Not to Kill

 Mastering Murder: To Kill or Not to Kill

 So, you’ve got the basics down.
 You know how to move, how to kill, and how to (hopefully) not get killed.
 But if you want to truly excel in “Murder: To Kill or Not to Kill,” you’ll need to delve deeper into the art of deception, deduction, and strategic gameplay.
 The key to success lies in mastering the subtle nuances of the game and anticipating your opponents’ moves.
 This is where the real fun begins.
+Here are some advanced strategies to elevate your game:- Master the Art of the Alibi: As the Murderer, have a plausible explanation for your whereabouts at all times.
+“I was checking the cameras” or “I was looking for survivors” are classic, but effective, lines.

 - Exploit the Environment: Use corners and hallways to your advantage.
 Ambush your victims from blind spots to minimize the risk of being seen.